sequelize/sequelize/docs/docs/associations.md

 User.belongsToMany(Project, {through: 'UserProject'});
 ```

-This will create a new model called UserProject with the equivalent foreign keys `ProjectId` and `UserId`.
+This will create a new model called UserProject with the equivalent foreign keys `projectId` and `userId`.
 Whether the attributes are camelcase or not depends on the two models joined by the table (in this case User and Project).

 Defining `through` is required.
 Sequelize would previously attempt to autogenerate names but that would not always lead to the most logical setups.